palmerwenzel/deep-research-brainlift/docs/project-overview.md

   - Encourage community engagement through gamified elements, and
   - Provide leaderboards or achievement systems to reward participation and insightful contributions.

+- **Vector Database Integration:**
+  As the user’s research portfolio and "second brain" grow, integrating a vector database will be key.
+This would enable:
+  - **Semantic Search:** Fast retrieval based on similarity of embeddings;
+  - **Contextual Memory:** Efficient recall of past research in relation to new queries; and
+  - **Personalized Experience:** Tailored insights by matching current inputs with historical context.

 ## Conclusion

 The Deep Research Agent is designed to evolve into a robust platform that: